Επεξεργασία

 For example, starting from the default setup, you add:

-• A NodePort BrokerListener named example-nodeport-listener with a single port 1884 (nodePort 31884)
+• A NodePort BrokerListener named example-nodeport-listener, with the single port 1884 (nodePort 31884).

-• A BrokerAuthentication resource named example-authn, with a custom authentication method
+• A BrokerAuthentication resource named example-authn, with a custom authentication method.

-• A BrokerAuthorization resource named example-authz, with your custom authorization settings
+• A BrokerAuthorization resource named example-authz, with your custom authorization settings.

 This way, you keep the default setup intact and add new resources to customize the MQTT broker deployment to your needs.